YACT-jp/ccp2-capstone-backend/README.md

 ]
 ```

-Unsuccessful Reponse (if given ID does not exist):
+Unsuccessful Response (if given ID does not exist):

 ```json
 []